ScarlettZ/MyCS61B/README.md

 # MyCS61B
-My codes on homework and labs of CS61B
+My codes on homework and labs of UC Berkeley CS61B